Datphan4205/scanner/README.md

 3. **Potential Vulnerabilities**: Framework ready for vulnerability assessment
 4. **Recommendations**: Security hardening suggestions
 5. **Footer**: Report metadata and generation information

+# Network Vulnerability Scanner and Report Generator

+A comprehensive bash script for performing network security assessments and generating detailed vulnerability reports.

+## Overview

+This project is a command-line network security scanner that performs live port scanning using nmap and generates structured security reports.
+The scanner identifies open ports, running services, and provides a foundation for vulnerability assessment and security recommendations.

+## Purpose / Learning Objectives

+This project was developed as part of a bash scripting course focusing on:
+- Master fundamental Linux command-line operations
+- Understand and apply text processing techniques in Linux
+- Develop and implement shell scripts for automation
+- Apply scripting to security hardening and auditing
+- Integrate external tools and commands within scripts
+- Demonstrate understanding of scripting security best practices

+## Features

+### Current Implementation
+- **Live Port Scanning**: Uses nmap with service version detection (`-sV`)
+- **Host Reachability Check**: Ping verification before scanning
+- **Structured Reporting**: Professional report format with timestamps
+- **Error Handling**: Graceful fallback if nmap is not available
+- **Input Validation**: Proper argument checking and usage instructions
+- **Multiple Target Support**: Works with IP addresses, hostnames, and localhost

+### Report Sections
+1. **Header**: Target information and scan timestamp
+2. **Open Ports and Detected Services**: Live nmap scan results with service versions
+3. **Potential Vulnerabilities**: Framework ready for vulnerability assessment
+4. **Recommendations**: Security hardening suggestions
+5. **Footer**: Report metadata and generation information

+## Core Security Concepts in Practice

+Once you’ve enumerated open ports and services, you need to translate that raw data into professional findings.
+This section defines the key terms your scanner will reference in its report.

+### Attack Surface
+The **attack surface** is the sum of all points where an attacker could try to enter or extract data.
+> In your script: each open port and service you discover expands the target’s attack surface.

+### Enumeration
+**Enumeration** is actively gathering information—live hosts, open ports, service versions, usernames, shares—to discover attack vectors.
+> In your script: `nmap -sV` service-version detection is your enumeration phase.

+### Vulnerability
+A **vulnerability** is a flaw in design, implementation, or configuration that can be exploited.
+> In your script: an open port alone isn’t a vulnerability, but **vsftpd 2.3.4** on port 21 is (because it has a known CVE backdoor).

+### CVE (Common Vulnerabilities and Exposures)
+A **CVE** ID (e.g. CVE-2021-44228) uniquely labels a publicly known vulnerability.
+> In your script: map service versions to their CVEs (e.g. “Apache httpd 2.4.48 → CVE-2021-40438”).

+### Exploit
+An **exploit** is code or a technique that actively leverages a vulnerability.
+> In your script: **do not** include exploit code—your role is reporting, not attacking.

+### The Assessment Process
+1. **Scan Target**: run your scanner against an IP.
+2. **Map Attack Surface**: list open ports/services.
+3. **Perform Enumeration**: gather service versions (`nmap -sV`).
+4. **Identify Vulnerabilities**: lookup associated CVEs.
+5. **Report Findings**: output “Port 80/tcp: Apache httpd 2.4.48 (CVE-2021-40438).”
+6. _(Out of scope)_ Exploitation: would be the attacker’s next step.

 ## Installation Requirements